sherkepriya89/BugAndAutomationChallenge/bug_report/bugsFound.md

 ![](Bug14.gif)

 ---
-## Bug 15: Cancel button color does not change on hovered over
+## Bug 15: Cancel button color does not change when hovered over

 **Priority:** Low